Hanover Zoo

-Hanover Zoo is located in the city centre, or Mitte borough, of Hanover, Germany.
+Hanover Zoo is located in the Mitte borough of Hanover, Germany.
 The zoo was established on 4 May 1865, and comprises an area of 22 ha.
 It contains about 3,414 animals in 237 species, which are cared for by more than 400 employees in the summer season.

 History

-Hanover Zoo is the fifth oldest German zoo.
+Hanover Zoo is the fifth-oldest German zoo.
 It was established in 1865 with private money.
 To cover expenses, a stock company was founded.
 Without any experience in the keeping of wild animals, the company faced significant difficulties and, as a result, losses.
 It was often visited by local residents.

 Due to the consequences of World War I, ever increasing subsidies by the government were needed to keep the zoo open.
 In 1920, the city took over, but in 1922, when the zoo was no longer financially viable, it was closed.
-Two years later, in 1924, due to public pressure and private commitment by the animal trading company Ruhe, it was re-opened with a lions' canyon and monkey rock.
+Two years later, in 1924, due to public pressure and private commitment by the animal trading company Firma Ruhe, it was re-opened with a lions' canyon and monkey rock.
 In 1932, Ruhe completely took over the zoo and used it as a showcase for their pet shop.
 Often, the animals were only exhibited for a few weeks before they were sold.

 During World War II, the zoo was badly damaged.
 In 1946, Ruhe restored parts of the zoo provisionally and few animals could be seen until the reopening in 1950.
 As time passed and with funding from the municipal budget, new enclosures were built for rhinos, elephants, giraffes, antelopes, seals, and penguins.
 At this time, Hanover Zoo was renowned for its elephant breeding program: 10 Asian and 3 African elephants were born.
 In 1972, the zoo was again taken over by the city of Hanover.